Stord Airport: Coast Aero Center period

 Local politicians protested against not receiving a direct flight to Oslo.
 They succeeded in convincing Minister of Transport and Communications, Kjell Borgen, to establish a flight from Sørstokken via Skien Airport, Geiteryggen, to Fornebu.
 Three companies applied for the route: Coast Aero Center, Fonnafly and Norving.
 Hordaland County Municipality recommended Norving, as they were regarded as being able to give the best service, which was followed up by the ministry.

 The instrument landing system was operational from 1 August 1986 and on 12 August Coast Aero Center started their two routes, using a ten-seat Beechcraft Super King 200 One week later, the ministry changed the concession for the Oslo and Skien route, so it was also awarded to Coast Aero Center.
 The service started on 24 October 1986.
 By November the Norwegian Civil Aviation Administration had approved the landing lights and other upgrades to the instrument system, which cost NOK 3.9 million, causing the airport to have to borrow money.
 It also bought a used fire engine from Sola.
 The need for transport was extra high on Monday morning and Friday afternoon, when weekly commuters were flown in.
 The airport lost NOK 668,000 in 1986.

 In July 1987, a distance measurement in the distance measuring equipment failed, terminating all scheduled and night flights until it was replaced in September.
-The second half of 1987 also saw the expansion of the terminal with 130 m2, consisting of seven modular workman's sheds.
-It included seating for 40 people, a cafeteria, facilities for pilots and offices for the airport's manager, and customs and police facilities.
+The second half of 1987 also saw the expansion of the terminal with 130 m2, consisting of seven prefabricated modules.
+It included seating for 40 people, a cafeteria, facilities for pilots and offices for the airport's management, and customs and police facilities.
 The latter allowed the airport status as an international airport, which allowed charter flights to Sweden, Denmark and the United Kingdom, which were often done on a weekly basis by foreign companies involved in the heavy industry.
-However, the airport did not have status as a permanent border control and the airport therefore had to cover these costs themselves.
+However, the airport did not have status as a permanent border control facility and the airport therefore had to cover cost of these services themselves.
 The Ministry of Justice stated that the airport was too close to Flesland, Haugesund and Sola to have permanent status, but allowed the chief-of-police to give dispensations for individual flights from 1988.
 In 1987, the airport company lost NOK 2 million.

 The airport company discussed plans to extend the runway and build a proper terminal building, and publicly proposed that the airport could take over some of the helicopter routes from Flesland to oil platforms in the North Sea.
 However, the airport lacks sufficient apron, duel storage, fire service and other safety measures which were required by the helicopter operators.
 In 1988, the county's chief of transport recommended that the county municipality give the airport top priority in its investment budget.
 He argued that the airport should be financed by the state, and that the state should give a grant to the airport the cost of building the runway, and that the airport company use the grants to extend the runway.